 Allocation priorities align with Council's Strategic Roadmap.
-As directed by Council, CDBG Public Services will be focused on housing/homelessness and the creation of economic and educational opportunity for poverty-level families, with a focus on helping individuals, families, and local businesses recover from the COVID-19 pandemic.
+As directed by Council, CDBG Public Services will continue to be focused on housing/homelessness and the creation of economic and educational opportunity for poverty-level families, with a focus on continuing to help individuals, families, and local businesses recover from the COVID-19 pandemic.
 The priorities also align with the City's Let's House Hayward!
 Strategic Plan, which articulates goals, strategies, and actions for reducing homelessness in Hayward.
+Finally, the priorities align with the Analysis of Impediments to Fair Housing (AIFH), conducted in 2019.
+Through the AIFH, the City of Hayward committed to several activities to address fair housing issues and impediments.
+Many of these activities, such as allocating funding and resources to community based organizations that provide fair housing outreach and enforcement, are addressed through the City's allocation of CDBG funds.

-These goals are broad in nature and capture a range of community impacts that occur as a result of CDBG funded activities.
+These goals are broad in nature and capture a range of community impacts.
 The City makes every attempt to follow these goals when distributing the annual allocation of CDBG funds from HUD.
-Funding allocations for the 2020 program year focus on increasing economic development opportunities for those in need, providing public services, improving public infrastructure and public facilities, and increasing and maintaining the affordable housing supply in Hayward.
+Funding allocations for the 2022 program year focus on increasing economic development opportunities for those in need, providing public services, improving public infrastructure and public facilities, and increasing and maintaining the affordable housing supply in Hayward.
 Through guidance from the City's Community Services Commission and City Council, many activities funded within each of these projects are intended to reinforce these goals as individuals, families, and businesses deal with the economic, health, and social impacts of COVID-19.